REDFIN REAL ESTATE

 COMES TO NEW ORLEANS

 It looks as if Redfin will be entering the New Orleans real-estate market.
 So, why does anyone care?
+New Orleans is the second most flown into city in the United States and has a huge tourism economy.
+People come from all over to go to the famous French Quarter and tour New Orleans.
 Numerous new brokerages open up (and many close) every year.
 Well, when Redfin was started back in 2006, they used real-estate technology and a really slick website; but most of all, they used consumer rebates to make their mark.
 As of now, they don’t have an office, but does that even matter?

 Who is Redfin?